JasonAHardja/BillingSystem/Report.md

 # OOP Final Project
-The Final Project is a Game made using IntelliJ.
+The Final Project is a System made using IntelliJ.

 ### Table of Content
 - [Information](#information)